Akatsuki667/holbertonschool-web_back_end/ES6_basic/README.md

 ## 3. Parameter defaults
 Condense the internals of the following function to 1 line - without changing the name of each function/variable.

+## 4. Rest parameter syntax for functions
+Modify the following function to return the number of arguments passed to it using the rest parameter syntax